How physically fit do I need to be to be a Special Constable?

 If I become a Special Constable will it help me become a full time paid Police Officer?

-There is no direct advantage but clearly being a Special Constable will provide a valuable insight into policing and a first-hand experience.
+There is no direct advantage, but clearly being a Special Constable will provide a valuable insight into policing and a first-hand experience.

 Are Special Constables able to join the Police Federation?

 Members of the Special Constabulary are able to join the Police Federation.
+We have arrangements in place for this to be paid for so there is no cost to you for your membership.

 Are Special Constables able to drive Police vehicles?